 I spent the entire drive to our hotel softly wailing in anguish into my hands.
 My friend was completely undeterred.
 She never admitted defeat, never acknowledged being scammed, and later insisted that her sister loved the present.
-I have to believe that despite her outward demeaner, she too learned a 20-euro lesson, just as I had a few years earlier.
+I have to believe that despite her outward demeanor, she too learned a 20-euro lesson, just as I had a few years earlier.

 Six thousand miles away and fifteen years later, the same scam was alive and doing well, according to the size of the crowd gathered around.
 I was no longer a naïve twenty-year-old, I was going to figure this out.
 I immediately noticed a few things I missed the first time around.
 At least one person in the crowd was working with the scammer.
 He stood on the other side of the blanket, directly across the boom box.
 By his foot was a large duffel bag, his hand never left his pocket.
 He kept talking to people around, pretending he was one of them, enthusiastically exclaiming his amazement at these paper puppets every time someone new joined the crowd.
 If the crowd dispersed momentarily, his face immediately went blank, and he stared off into the distance.
 He never moved from his spot.

 I circled the blanket, watching the dolls carefully, and pulled out my camera.
 Immediately the vendor rushed toward me shaking his head and pointing at my camera.
 No pictures.
 So, I thought, a camera can reveal something about this scam that is not seen with a naked eye.
 And finally, the most important clue.
 All puppets danced in one straight line exactly between the boombox and the duffel bag.
 I thought back to Italy where the dolls also danced in one straight line.
 It finally all clicked together.
 The little dark squares on the back of the puppets in Italy were missing from these dolls, but now I knew what they were.
 These were small thin magnets.
 Here, the scammers glued them between the paper cutout and cardboard backing, making it even harder to understand the grift.